Duration: 4 weeks

 Please select your course date from the drop down menu.

-The first session of this class will be held in March 2013.
 Classes generally start the first Monday of every month and continue for 4 weeks.

 Photo 102 is finally here — hooray!
 A follow-up to our popular Photo 101 class, Photo 102 will help make your photographs even better with advanced lessons on new lighting techniques, including how to use an on-camera flash.
 Nicole will also discuss other avenues of the business of photography, including what to consider in booking a job and pricing yourself correctly.